Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 “...Nonhuman organized crime?
 What do they deal in?”

 “Illicit goods and services, what else?
-Counterfeit luxury goods, unregulated loans---Gao has a particular problem with illegal stimulants sold with the promise of turning a regular second-degree silverfur into a stud to match any Straightshield---”
+Counterfeit luxury goods, unregulated loans - Gao has a particular problem with illegal stimulants sold with the promise of turning a regular second-degree silverfur into a stud to match any Straightshield - ”

-“That all seems a bit low-tier---” Ian began to object.
+“That all seems a bit low-tier - ” Ian began to object.

-“---Trafficking in persons of interest…”
+“ - Trafficking in persons of interest…”

 “...Say again?”